-Dear Annie, I am looking for some advise or suggestions on how to teach my 6 year old about personal space.
-He is a very social child, enjoys being around kids adults etc. however he always seems to need to get the attention of others.
-When he arrives at school he yells, hugs and just acts silly.
+Dear Annie, I am looking for some advice or suggestions on how to teach my 6-year-old about personal space.
+He is a very social child and enjoys being around kids, adults, etc., but he always seems to need to get the attention of others.
+When he arrives at school, he yells, gives hugs, and just acts silly.
 I am not sure if this is a nervous thing for him, but my husband and I have tried to explain to him about personal space and to try not to hug as some kids don’t like it, but it seems to go in one ear and out the other.
-There are time when I am trying to have a conversation with another parent or someone that I would just interact with on a daily basis and he always interrupts to get noticed.
+There are times when I am trying to have a conversation with another parent or someone that I just interact with on a daily basis, and he always interrupts to get noticed.

 Thank you for your time.

 The reason why it’s important to know is because finding out where the behaviour is coming from is the key to getting rid of it.
-If I was to ask you whether you have any other issues with your son, say picky eating, settling to sleep issues, temper tantrums and you can clearly answer in the negative as he displays none of these problems, then all we need to do is to find an appropriate teachable moment or two.
+If I ask you if you have any other issues with your son, such as picky eating, sleep issues, or temper tantrums, and you can clearly answer in the negative because he exhibits none of these issues, then all we need to do is find an appropriate teachable moment or two.

-If the answer however is yes, then all the tips and ‘moments’ in the world will fail to solve the problem because then the problem is not simply about him just interrupting.
-If that’s the case, then you’re looking at behaviour that is systemic which needs an entirely different approach, something I only do in private with my behaviour interventions.
+If the answer, however, is yes, then all the tips and “moments” in the world will fail to solve the problem because then the problem is not simply about him just interrupting.
+If that’s the case, then you’re looking at systemic behaviour that needs an entirely different approach, something I only do in private with my behaviour interventions.

-So I’m going to assume this is simply a one off behaviour that bothers you.
+So I’m going to assume this is simply a one-off behaviour that bothers you.
 So what to do?
 First things first.
-Ask yourself the question, what is he getting from this behaviour?
-Answer: Attention, from you, from the teacher or parent, from other kids.
-He no doubt pulls on your pants or grabs your hand or runs around being silly demanding to be noticed.
-You react and if you’re like the rest of us when we’re interrupted yet again, you’re probably annoyed too.
-So he’s got everyone looking at him, including you being somewhat annoyed.
+Ask yourself the question: What is he getting from this behaviour?
+Answer: Attention from you, from the teacher or parent, and from other kids.
+He no doubt pulls on your pants, grabs your hand, or runs around being silly, demanding to be noticed.
+You react, and if you’re like the rest of us when we’re interrupted yet again, you’re probably annoyed too.
+So he’s got everyone looking at him, including you, who are somewhat annoyed.
 What a great payback!
 What fun!

-Kids do things because it works for them
+How do you stop a child interrupting: Kids do things because it works for them.

-I know it’s easy for people like me to say give no attention and that giving him no attention is simply not practical when you’re trying to drop him off at school.
+I know it’s easy for people like me to say, “Give him no attention,” and that giving him no attention is simply not practical when you’re trying to drop him off at school.
 I agree, so you have to set him up.
-You have to plan a series of events that put you in the ‘driver’s seat’ at a point in time when you know he’s going to play up.
-In order to make the ‘teachable moment’ stick, I’d suggest a good half a dozen set ups in a row.
-So, you need to pick a holiday when you’ve no obligation to the school and within a week you should be able to wave this problem goodbye.
-Having said that, you have to plan and plan well.
+You have to plan a series of events that put you in the “driver’s seat” at a point in time when you know he’s going to play up.
+In order to make the “teachable moment” stick, I’d suggest a good half a dozen set-ups in a row.
+So, you need to pick a holiday when you’ve got no obligation to the school, and within a week you should be able to wave this problem goodbye.
+Having said that, you have to plan, and plan well.

-I’m sure you’ve lots of friends that could help you out in this regard.
+I’m sure you have lots of friends that could help you out in this regard.
 You need to arrange to meet people with him in tow.
 Perhaps at the park or soccer field, wherever.
-You know he’s going to interrupt, so you need to have a place to put him when he shows you disrespect by interrupting (after you’ve given him a warning or two of course).
+You know he’s going to interrupt, so you need to have a place to put him when he shows you disrespect by interrupting (after you’ve given him a warning or two, of course).
 That place needs to be somewhere you can see him but where he can be completely alone and safe, such as the car parked in the shade.
-Your friends are there to help you deliver a timely message and so you need feel no embarrassment about dealing with it.
+Your friends are there to help you deliver a timely message, so you need feel no embarrassment about dealing with it.

-Then do another five or so set ups just like the above in different locations.
+Then do another five or so set-ups just like the above, but in different locations.
 Don’t tell him you’re doing it for his benefit.
 Just bump in to people at different locations.
-Some could be at your house or at a friend’s.
+Some could be at your house or a friend’s.
 Just make sure you can deliver the time out in an appropriately boring place that lasts an appropriately boring time.
-He’ll soon figure out that it’s better to entertain himself quietly, than it is to bug you and spend 15 minutes bored to death.
+He’ll soon figure out that it’s better to entertain himself quietly than to bug you and have to spend 15 minutes in the car, bored to death.

 If he’s good, reward him by acknowledging your appreciation for his patience.
-The trick with this, like anything is to stay completely calm.
+The trick with this, like anything, is to stay completely calm.
 You’re simply teaching him that you have just as much right to a conversation as he does.
-Later you can explain the finer points.
+Later, you can explain the finer points.
 He can interrupt you for emergencies only.
-If someone is about to back out of their parking space on a little person would be a good reason for instance.
-You can have fun discussing what is an what is not an emergency.
+If someone is about to back out of their parking space on a little person, that would be a good reason, for instance.
+You can have fun discussing what is and is not an emergency.
 Would hearing the ice cream truck be an emergency?
-Once he has learned his lesson, you can take him out to school and expect better behaviour.
-Be prepared the first time though to have to re-enforce, so eye a chair in the hallway that he could occupy in an emergency.
+Once he has learned his lesson, you can take him to school and expect better behaviour.
+Be prepared the first time, though, to have to reinforce, so eye a chair in the hallway that he could occupy in an emergency.

 Best of luck to you.